dartmouth-cs52/dartmouth-cs52.github.io/logistics/index.md

 ## Textbook ##

 A collection of online resources will be used, but no textbook will be required.
 Current blog posts and videos about the state of various technologies and best practices will be included in some assignments.
 Peruse them to learn something.
+If you have good resources that you find along the way - [contribute](https://github.com/dartmouth-cs52/dartmouth-cs52.github.io/issues)!

 ## Auditing ##

 Unfortunately due to the nature of the class and our classroom size, auditing the class will not be permitted.
 All class material will be posted here online though!
+If are following along and need help you are welcome to come to [DALI Open Lab Hours](http://dali.dartmouth.edu/dali-open-lab-nights/).

 ## Slack ##

-We will use [Slack](http://slack.com), an online collaborative tool for most class messaging and help.
+We will use [Slack](https://cs52-dartmouth.slack.com), an online collaborative tool for most class messaging and help.
 Details in class.
 We will also write slack integrations!

 ## Grading ##

 Grading of some collaborative team based work will be done based on GitHub pull requests.
 Proper git flow will be introduced early on in the term.
+Using version control will become second nature to you.

   - In-class short assignments: 10%
   - 5 week-long labs:  25%